siyul-park/uniflow/docs/architecture.md

    +-------------------------+
 ```

-After all nodes belonging to a workflow are loaded into the symbol table and ports are connected, load hooks are executed sequentially from internal nodes to external nodes to activate them.
-If a specific node in the symbol table is removed and becomes non-executable, all nodes referencing it are deactivated by executing unload hooks in reverse order.
+When all nodes in a workflow are loaded into the symbol table and their ports are connected, the workflow activates nodes by running load hooks from internal nodes to external nodes sequentially.
+If a node becomes inoperative, all nodes that reference it are deactivated by running unload hooks in reverse order.

-When node specifications are changed in the database, this process ensures that changes are reflected across all runtime environments.
+When node specifications in the database change, this process ensures that all runtime environments reflect the updates.

 ## Runtime Process

 Activated nodes monitor sockets or files and execute workflows.
-Each node spawns an independent process to begin execution, isolating the execution flow and efficiently managing necessary resources to avoid impacting other tasks.
+Each node spawns an independent process to start execution, isolating the execution flow from other processes.
+This efficiently manages resources without impacting other tasks.

-Each node opens ports through processes, creates writers, and sends packets to connected nodes.
-The payload of these packets is converted into common types used at runtime before transmission.
+Nodes open ports through processes and create writers to send packets to connected nodes.
+The payload of these packets is converted to common types used during runtime and transmitted.

-Connected nodes monitor whether a new process has opened the port, creating readers accordingly.
-These readers continuously process pending packets and deliver the processed results to the next node or return them.
+Connected nodes monitor if a new process has opened a port and create readers.
+These readers continuously process queued packets and forward the processed results to the next node or return them.

 ```plantext
    +-----------------------+          +-----------------------+